 Sunrise from the basecamp

-While we were having breakfast, we could sense the weather changing, the temperature was dipping and we could see the snow clouds moving towards us and it was the first snowfall of the winter and our excitement had no limit.
+While we were having breakfast, we could sense the weather changing, the temperature was dipping and we could see the snow clouds moving toward us and it was the first snowfall of the winter and our excitement had no limit.

 After breakfast, we ran to rent trek gear from the local store nearby.
-We rented Poncho, Gaiters, Trekking Pole, and Trekking fleece.
+We rented a Poncho, Gaiters, Trekking Pole, and Trekking fleece.
 The morning was full of a hassle as we had to pack the bags for 4 days and also pack the trekking gear and get ready by 9 AM.
-Our Trek leader started with the briefing and warned us to be on time as we cannot afford to be off the plane in the mountains.
+Our Trek leader started with the briefing and warned us to be on time as we could not afford to be off the plane in the mountains.

 Start of Trek Day 1, Mountains in the background covered with snow clouds

 Six warriors and 2 trek leaders: nervous and unaware of what’s coming but ready for the adventure (as we only signed up for this ).
 100M into the trail and the snowfall started, that was the first time I experienced a snowfall.
 Everyone was damn excited and everyone was screaming like babies and the ponchos were out.
 I didn’t plan my packing properly and had offloaded my poncho too.
-That was good learning as you should plan your packing properly, plan your layering for day/night/snowfall/rain and almost anything because as they say weather in mountains can change any moment.
+That was good learning as you should plan your packing properly, plan your layering for day/night/snowfall/rain and almost anything because as they say weather in the mountains can change any moment.

-Transition of trail on Day 1
+The transition of trail on Day 1

 We started with a brown trail and in 15-20 minutes it had turned into a white trail.
 The transition to the white trail was unreal and the snowfall was peaceful.
 I put my music on and I was just enjoying each step.
 I looked at my friend and we both had that relief in our eyes, all the efforts, all the planning and stress, everything felt less in front of this beauty.
 Everyone had prayed for a snow trek and the prayers worked out so much that we had to pray for the weather to clear up ASAP.